ryazs/Arabic-Morph-API/README.md

-# Arabic Morphology Prediction API
+# Arabic Morph Prediction API

 This repository contains an API built with **FastAPI** to predict Arabic word morphology, including:
 1. **Jamid** or **Musytaq** classification.